How NHL star Bryan Bickell faced MS diagnosis

 "They've seen what I've been through in my hockey career and they listen.

-"It's something about hockey and the personality that hockey players have," he said.
+"It's something about hockey and the personality that hockey players have," he says.
 "We're a bunch of guys who become brothers.
 We'd do anything for each other, on and off the ice."

 Fatherhood and NHL dreams